HappyOcean/Full_Body_Photogrammetry/README.md

 one of the Reconstruction results is here. https://skfb.ly/6NUVq
-Direct from RealityCapture.
+Directly uploaded from RealityCapture.
 No modification in other 3D software.

-You can use 3DF Zephyr, Metashape, meshroom and so on.
+Needless to say, you can use 3DF Zephyr, Metashape, meshroom and so on.

 # RealityCapture Worlflow / Setting (overview)